Hashimoto, Japan: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Check that you choose the necessary type.
-Most adapters currently available are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct type.
+A lot of adapters on sale are simply plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 What to wear/what to pack: